jpsilvashy/channel-surfer/README.md

 ## Description

-This project combines a Node.js Express server for video delivery with a React-based frontend using Vite.
+Channel Surfer combines a Node.js Express server for video delivery with a React-based frontend using Vite.
 It also includes Rust components for enhanced functionality.
 The interface is inspired by the classic 90's cable TV guide channels that many of us grew up with - complete with scrolling listings, retro fonts, and that distinctive blue/yellow color scheme.

 ## Features